 Retainers are commonplace in oral care, regardless of age.
-But how does a retainer work to keep your teeth in position following orthodontia?
-Although the concept may seem straightforward, it's important to understand exactly how retainers "retain" alignment, and that they provide support for reasons beyond positioning.
+But how does a retainer work to keep your teeth in position following orthodontic treatment?
+Although the concept may seem straightforward, it's important to understand exactly how retainers "retain" alignment, and that they provide support for reasons that go beyond positioning.

 Settling and Relapse

-It's OK for your teeth to settle into your newly aligned bite, but after months or years of active treatment with braces, you and your orthodontist are naturally aiming to avoid relapsing back to your old one.
+It's all right for your teeth to settle into your newly aligned bite, but after months or years of active treatment with braces, you and your orthodontist are naturally aiming to avoid relapsing back to your old one.

 Staying in Place

-It can take time, even after your braces come off, for your teeth to stay in place.
-Depending on your orthodontist's recommendation, you may need to wear your retainer for 24 hours a day for the first three months, except for at meal time.
-If your teeth were severely misaligned, it can take up to a year or more for things to truly stabilize.
-Your orthodontist may recommend you continue to wear a retainer for at least part of every day after this first 12-month period to maintain a new, straightened position.
+Even after your braces come off, it can take time for your teeth to stay in place.
+Depending on your orthodontist's recommendation, you may need to wear your retainer 24 hours a day during the first three months, except at meal time.
+If your teeth were severely misaligned, it may take up to a year or more for things to truly stabilise.
+Your orthodontist may recommend that you continue to wear a retainer for at least part of every day after this first 12-month period to maintain a new, straightened position.

-Retainers are ultimately made to fit the exact shape and placement of your teeth, and can either be removable or permanent to this end.
+Retainers are ultimately made to fit the exact shape and placement of your teeth, and can be either removable or permanent.
 Whether your orthodontist advises that you wear a removable or permanent retainer – or, in some cases, both – a retainer's main purpose is to hold your teeth in the places to which your braces originally guided them.

 Fixing Other Dental Problems